w3c/trace-context/spec/20-http_request_header_format.md

 Example: `vendorname1=opaqueValue1,vendorname2=opaqueValue2`

-Only one entry per key is allowed.
+Tracing tools are not supposed to add the same header multiple times.
 For example, if a vendor name is Congo and a trace started in their system and then went through a system named Rojo and later returned to Congo, the `tracestate` value would not be:

 `congo=congosFirstPosition,rojo=rojosFirstPosition,congo=congosSecondPosition`